Field Selection

 }

 A whitelist definition for specifying a list of fields to include/index contains statements similar to the following.
-Only the referenced fields in the whitelist (field_name
+Only the fields that exactly match the whitelist (field_name

 and field_name2